pdf-raku/PDF-raku/README.md

 - `$doc.save-as("mydoc-2.pdf", :compress, :rebuild)`
 Saves a new document, including any updates.
 Options:
   - `:compress` - compress objects for minimal size
-  - `:!compress` - uncompress objects for human redability
+  - `:!compress` - uncompress objects for human readability
-  - `:rebuild` - discard any unreferenced objects. reunumber remaining objects.
+  - `:rebuild` - discard any unreferenced objects. renumber remaining objects.
 It may be a good idea to rebuild a PDF Document, that's been incrementally updated a number of times.

 Note that the `:compress` and `:rebuild` options are a trade-off.
 The document may take longer to save, however file-sizes and the time needed to reopen the document may improve.

-- `$doc.save-as("mydoc.json", :compress, :rebuild); my $doc2 = $doc.open("mydoc.json")`
+- `$doc.save-as("mydoc.json", :compress, :rebuild); my $doc2 = $doc.open: "mydoc.json"`
 Documents can also be saved and restored from an intermediate `JSON` representation.
 This can be handy for debugging, analysis and/or ad-hoc patching of PDF files.